fabri1983/java2proto2grpc/README.md

 (https://github.com/BAData/protobuf-converter) to transform domain model objects to protobuf messages and viceversa.

-#### What this project do:
+#### What this project does:

+- Depends on Maven.
-- generates *.proto* files out of java classes/interfaces (by the moment classes/interfaces existing in this project)
+- Generates *.proto* files out of Java classes/interfaces (by the moment classes/interfaces existing only in this project).
-- generates gRPC stubs out of *.proto files*.
+- Generates gRPC stubs out of *.proto files*.
+- Provides two gRPC examples: *Helloworld* and *LoginService*.

 #### Usage: